julianchurchill/text-adventure/README.md

 To run the emulator - run 'android list avd' to get all the configured virtual devices, then 'emulator @<device-name>' to run the chosen device in the emulator.

+To install the built app run 'adb install -r bin/main/TextAdventure-debug.apk'.

 Save files are stored on the emulated device under /data/data/com.chewielouie.textadventure/files.
 Run 'adb shell' to get access to the file system.

+Run 'adb logcat' to see the system log tailed to your terminal.

 Backlog
 =======